dtobi59/jaymesC/README.md

 <!-- - 🔭 I’m currently working on building -->
-- 🌱 I’m currently learning Blockchain Technology and Web3.0
+- 🌱 I’m currently working Blockchain Technology and Web3.0
 - 👯 I’m looking to collaborate on different new projects that will change the world
 <!-- - 😄
 - ⚡ Fun fact: I'm  -->